Getting to truth on worship matters. If you believe in God, then you probably believe He expects and desires worship.

 As Jesus ushers in a new covenant in the pages of the New Testament, He points to a time where worship location will no longer matter1, but God doesn’t change, and His presence will still mark the location – wherever two or more are gathered2.
 Paul affirms this spacial and relational aspect for worship activities8, not the least of which is to encourage each other and stimulate for good works9.

-Our top five images of the church are powerful!
-In fact, God very often communicates in His word through imagery and metaphors, and why wouldn't He given their use "takes an abstract, hard to understand idea and compares it to a simple, concrete, well-understood idea" ("Why Metaphors are Important", Psychology [more]
+The images of the church that God has chosen are powerful!
+In fact, God very often communicates in His word through imagery and metaphors, and why wouldn't He given their use "takes an abstract, hard to understand idea and compares it to a simple, concrete, well-understood idea" ("Why Metaphors are [more]

 The idea of Christian fellowship may seem obvious.
 After all, the word "fellowship" is commonly understood.
 Merriam defines it as "companionship" or "community of interest, activity, feeling, or experience."
 So Christian fellowship is simply a group of Christians getting together, right?
 The Bible never speaks of "Christian fellowship" per se. [more]